 - Model: A005

 - Maximum Aperture: F/4 – 5.6

 - Angle of View (diagonal): 34゜ 21′ – 8゜ 15′

 - Lens Construction: 17 elements in 12 groups

 - Max.
 Magnification Ratio: 1:4 (at f = 300mm: MFD 1.5m)

 - Length: 142.7mm (5.61 in)

 - Diaphragm Blade Number: 9

 - Standard Accessory: Flower-shaped lens hood

-Many people love to take photos with wildlife.
-As you know, to take photos of animals, you need to be really calm, stealthy and more distance is needed.
-Examining these factors, the Tamron SP 70-300 mm will be quite good enough as it will provide you a safe distance followed by sharp and blurred free images.
-Also, if the animal or object is moving with fast speed, the technologies incorporated by the lens will give you an amazing result.
+Many people love to take photos of wildlife.
+As you know, to take pictures of animals, you need to be calm, stealthy and more distance is required.
+Examining these factors, the Tamron SP 70-300 mm will be quite good enough as it will provide you a safe range followed by sharp and blurred free images.
+Also, if the animal or object is moving with fast speed, the technologies incorporated by the lens will give you a fantastic result.